apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**McConnell in Winter: Inside the GOP Leader's Attempt to Thwart Trump**
+**Stock market today: Global markets mixed after stronger US inflation revives fears of rate hike**

-You can read more about it [here](https://www.politico.com/news/magazine/2023/08/14/mitch-mcconnell-trump-00110969).
+You can read more about it [here](https://finance.yahoo.com/news/stock-market-today-asia-follows-053833043.html).

 ## Requirements
 - Python 3.8